Ikeokoli/technical-research-portfolio/README.md

 ## Editorial and research provenance

 These are newly prepared, AI-assisted portfolio samples.
 AI assisted with drafting, implementation, and review; the scripts were executed and the reported results checked against retained outputs.
 They do not claim prior publication, unaided authorship, production deployment, or hands-on evaluation of untested third-party tools.

-The articles are tailored to the [SearchApi Technical Researcher / Writer role](https://jobs.ashbyhq.com/searchapi/5202d0e3-e0c4-4a77-82e2-a8982f270de3).
-The repository keeps the distinction between implemented behavior, measured observations, and proposed extensions visible.
+The repository keeps the distinction between implemented behaviour, measured observations, and proposed extensions visible.